63 Smart Home Automation Ideas For 2023 & Beyond

 Summary: Smart lights are a good start for smart home gear.
 You can set them to turn on and off by schedule or based on your phone's location.
 You can also use them with other smart home devices to make more complex automations.

 What You Need: You can’t go wrong with Philips Hue, LIFX or Nanoleaf smart lights.
 I’ve heard good things about Eufy and IKEA too, but I haven’t tried either yet.
-I've recommended Philips Hue for years and still like them, but Nanoleaf smart lights works without a hub, which gives them a slight edge.
+I've recommended Philips Hue for years and still like them, but Nanoleaf smart lights work via Thread (without a hub), which gives them a slight edge in my book.
+I currently use over 12 Nanoleaf lights in my house.
+And unlike other smart lights, the more Nanoleaf lights you add, the stronger your mesh network/connection gets.

 Smart switches cost more than smart lights, but they offer more flexibility.
-With smart switches, you can still turn on the light using the physical switch if needed.
-But with smart lights, you have to leave the switch on all the time, which can confuse visitors.
+With smart switches, you have the option to use physical switch or an app, whereas with smart lights, the switch remains on all the time, which can confuse visitors.

 Ideas:

-- Dim and change your lights to a warmer color (more reddish) before bedtime to replicate the sunset.
+• Dim and change your lights to a warmer color (more reddish) once the sun sets to improve your sleep.

-- Have a light wake you up in the morning via regular smart lights, Philips SmartSleep, or Casper Glow Lights rather than a jarring alarm.
+• Have a light gently wake you up in the morning via regular smart light, Philips SmartSleep, or Casper Glow Lights rather than your phone's alarm.

 Smart Plugs

 Summary: Smart plugs turn your regular devices into smart devices.
-It’s a great way to connect a regular lamp, coffee maker, Christmas tree, or other electronic devices to the internet.
+It’s a great way to connect a standard lamp, coffee maker, Christmas tree, or other electronic devices to the internet.

 What You Need: I recommend the Wemo Mini Smart Plug. it’s compatible with all three major smart home platforms (HomeKit, Google, and Alexa), it doesn’t require a hub, and it has a slim profile.

-I’ve tried the Amazon Smart Plug and Kasa Smart Plug, and they work well, but have limited compatibility.
+I’ve tried the Amazon Smart Plug and Kasa Smart Plug, and they work well too.

 Ideas: